 And here is a story behind the first Kilimanjaro drone to fly near the summit.

-A quadcopter, a drone with four rotor blades, has made it just shy of the peak of Mount Kilimanjaro.
+A quadcopter, a drone with four rotor blades, has made it just shy of the peak of Kilimanjaro.

 Beyond supporting the climbers, Cheetah Air performed groundbreaking high altitude research amidst 30mph winds and a temperature of five degrees Fahrenheit.
 Cain expounded, “We went knowing that the drones would be taxed to their limit and beyond in this rugged environment.”
-He was pleased by the results: “To see it work, and work well, considering the highest we had tested it in California was 9,500 feet, was hugely exciting,” He informed the world that Cheetah would return with “an even more powerful craft and Mother Nature’s support.”
+He was pleased by the results: “To see it work, and work well, considering the highest we had tested it in California was 9,500 feet, was hugely exciting,” He informed the world that Cheetah would return with “an even more powerful craft and Mother Nature’s support” in the future.

-The company declared that lessons learned from this endeavour had been invaluable, bringing it closer to its objective of using quadcopters to send medicine to climbers in need and assist search-and-rescue operations.
+The company declared that lessons learned from this Kilimanjaro drone endeavour had been invaluable, bringing it closer to its objective of using quadcopters to send medicine to climbers in need and assist search-and-rescue operations.
 Other applications for drones include pipeline monitoring, precision agriculture and product delivery.